 During FY 2022, WSSC Water answered 85.0% of customer calls for emergency maintenance assistance, as shown in the graph below.
 Transitional challenges were experienced while the Emergency Service Center was renovated.
 The temporary relocation contributed to network outages with the Wi-Fi, operating system and the AvayaOneX phone system; thus, contributing to decrease in calls answered.
 The goal continues to be a 95.0% response rate.

 A GIS application enables customers to report emergencies using their smart phones.
-The system complements the Maintenance Management Information System by placing needed information about leaks and other emergencies at the emergency dispatchers' fingertips, thereby allowing representatives to provide consistent and knowledgeable responses.
+The system complements the Maintenance Management Information System by placing needed information about leaks and other emergencies at the emergency dispatchers'

 EMERGENCY SERVICE CENTER (Continued)